Optimization Problems for Machine Learning: A Survey: Introduction

 where $p(x,y)$ is the probability of observing data point $(x,y)$ \cite{vapnik2013nature}.
 In practice $p(x,y)$ is unknown, however the assumption is that an independent and identically distributed sample of data points $(x_1,y_1),\dots,(x_n,y_n)$ forming the training dataset is given.
 Thus instead of minimizing the risk, the best predictive model $f^*$ is the one that minimizes the empirical risk such that

 When learning a model, a key aspect to consider is model complexity.
-Learning a highly complex model may lead to overfitting which refers to having a model that fits the training data very well but generalizes poorly to other data.
-The minimizer of the empirical risk will often lead to overfitting, and hence a limited generalization property.
-Furthermore, in practice the data may contain noisy and incorrect values, i.e. outliers, which impacts the value of the empirical risk and subsequently the accuracy of the learned model.
-Thus attempting to find a model that perfectly fits every data point in the dataset is not desired since the predictive power of the model will be diminished when points that are far from typical are fitted.
-Typically the choice of $f$ is restricted to a family of functions $F$ such that
+Learning a highly complex model may lead to overfitting\revtwoCGblue{,} which refers to having a model that fits the training data very well but generalizes poorly to other data.
+The minimizer of the empirical risk will often lead to overfitting, and hence \revtwoCGblue{has} a limited generalization property.
+Furthermore, in practice the data may contain noisy and incorrect values, i.e.\revtwoCGblue{,} outliers, which impacts the value of the empirical risk and subsequently the accuracy of the learned model.
+Attempting to find a model that perfectly fits every data point in the dataset is \revtwoCGblue{thus} not desired\revtwoCGblue{,} since the predictive power of the model will be diminished when points that are far from typical are fitted.
+Usually\revtwoCGblue{,} the choice of $f$ is restricted to a family of functions $F$ such that

-The degree of model complexity is generally dictated by the nature and size of the training data where less complex models are advised for small training datasets that do not uniformly cover the possible data ranges.
-Complex models need large data sets to avoid overfitting. }
+\CGrev{ The degree of model complexity is generally dictated by the nature and size of the training data.
+While simpler models are advised for small training datasets that do not uniformly cover the possible data ranges, complex models need large data sets to avoid overfitting. } }

-In unsupervised learning on the other hand, response variables are not available and the goal of learning is to understand the underlying characteristics of the observations. \JSrev{Unsupervised learning thus attempts to learn from the distribution of the data, the distinguishing features and the associations in the data.
-As such the main use-case for unsupervised learning is exploratory data analysis where the purpose is to segment and cluster the samples in order to extract insights.
-While with supervised learning, there is a clear measure of accuracy by evaluating the prediction to the known response, in unsupervised it is difficult to evaluate the validity of the derived structure.}
+\revtwoCGblue{On the other hand, in unsupervised learning,} response variables are not available and the goal of learning is to understand the underlying characteristics of the observations. \JSrev{Unsupervised learning thus attempts to learn from the distribution of the data the distinguishing features and the associations in the data.
+As such\revtwoCGblue{,} the main use-case for unsupervised learning is exploratory data analysis\revtwoCG{,} where the purpose is to segment and cluster the samples in order to extract insights.
+While with \revtwoCG{supervised learning there is a clear} measure of accuracy by evaluating the prediction to the known response, in unsupervised it is difficult to evaluate the validity of the derived structure.}

 The fundamental theory of machine learning models and consequently their success can be largely attributed to research at the interface of computer science, statistics, and operations research.
 The relation between machine learning and operations research can be viewed along three dimensions: (a) machine learning applied to management science problems, (b) machine learning to solve optimization problems, (c) machine learning problems formulated as optimization problems.